PiTZE/Argus/README.md

 ./manage.sh install
 ```

 This creates a virtual environment, installs dependencies, and copies the config file.
+(Needs python and pip to work)

 ## Usage